Faber38/ssh-updater/README_EN.md

 ---

 ## 📌 Roadmap
-- Parallel SSH execution (run updates on multiple hosts simultaneously)
+- The SSH updater should also run headless on the Proxmox host.
 - Log archiving and export
 - Optional status notifications via Telegram